 (8) The IMO may not demand that a participant pay the IMO a civil penalty in respect of the contravention of a civil penalty provision and the Board may not make an order that the participant pay the civil penalty demanded of the participant if the Board has made an order under regulation 33 that the participant pay a civil penalty in respect of the contravention.

 [Regulation 31 inserted in Gazette 16 Aug 2005 p.
-3836-9.]
+3836-9; amended in Gazette 5 Jun 2012 p.
+2353.]

 32. Applications for orders from Board for contraventions of provisions of market rules